 Saleor is a 12-factor application that is configured using environment variables.
-We recommend using Docker because it takes care of all of the necessary dependencies.
+We recommend using Docker because it takes care of all necessary dependencies.

 Installation using Docker Compose

-The following steps need to be performed inside a terminal window (Windows user may prefer to use the Windows Terminal but the Command Prompt will also work).
+The following steps need to be performed inside a terminal window (Windows users may prefer to use the Windows Terminal, but the Command Prompt will also work).

 Clone the repository and build Docker images: